spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/delete-cluster.md

 4. In the **drop-down Menu** that appears, click **Delete**.

 5. In the pop-up window that appears, click **Confirm**.
-During the deletion of the cluster, Local UI will become unavailable as the nodes reboot after cluster deletion.
+During the deletion of the cluster, Local UI will become unavailable as the hosts reboot after cluster deletion.

 ## Validate